NoroffFEU/development-platforms/Firebase-Case-Study.md

 Go to your index.js file and paste it in.

-Further, we will need to use functions from Firebase library.
+Further, we will need to use functions from the Firebase library.
 We therefore first need to run the command to download Firebase.
 Run the following command in the CLI:

 ```
 npm i firebase